Feature | Ground Coriander | Ground Cumin |

 Coriander: More Than Just a Seed

 Coriander comes from the Coriandrum sativum plant.
-The leaves are known as cilantro (yes, that polarizing herb), and the dried seeds are what we refer to as coriander spice.
-When those seeds are ground into powder, it becomes ground coriander.
+The leaves are known as cilantro (a polarizing herb), and the dried seeds are ground into coriander spice.
+When seeds are ground, they become ground coriander with a citrusy, floral profile.

 Cumin: Earthy and Smoky Powerhouse

-Cumin, on the other hand, comes from the Cuminum cyminum plant, native to the Middle East and India.
-Its seeds are usually toasted before grinding, giving cumin its signature warm, nutty, and slightly bitter flavor.
-Ground cumin is a staple in curries, chili powders, taco seasonings, and more.
+Cumin comes from the Cuminum cyminum plant, native to the Middle East and India.
+Its seeds are typically toasted before grinding, giving cumin its signature warm, nutty, and slightly bitter flavor.
+It's a staple in curries, chili powders, and taco seasonings.

 How Do They Look Different?